 The image is of our 3.3L grade - they are superb and chunky plants

 Carex secta is a common endemic sedge of coastal to montane swampy areas throughout New Zealand from sea level to 900 m.
 It is found throughout the North, South, Stewart Islands and also on the main Chatham Island, though it is scarce there.

 It is a tussock forming sedge up to 1.5 x 1.5 m.

 These guys have a reduced flat rate shipping of $9.95 NZ WIDE for as many as you like and if you order more than $250.00 of plants the shipping is free.

-A low growing coprosma that forms a dense mat of small green narrow olive-green leaves.
+A low growing coprosma that forms a dense mat of small, narrow olive-green leaves.
 Fast growing and very hardy but does prefer dry areas.
 Looks fantastic cascading over walls or down banks.
-50cm x 1m If you have any questions, please don't hesitate in contacting us.
+50cm x 1m If you have any questions, please don't hesitate to contact us.

 Pittosporum Golf Ball is a neat forming, rounded New Zealand shrub.
 This plant is ideal for adding structure and architectural interest to the planting scheme and also makes a great low hedge.
 Small purple flowers appear in late spring and early summer with a swee, honey-like scent.
 Frost hardy and likes a spot in the full sun and partial shade with a moist, well-drained soil.
 Gets to a height of 1m in height, but can be trimmed to retain a smaller shape.